andrewjhunt/logic-pro-scripter/README.md

 ## Standard JavaScript Capabilities

-Script is ES6 (EcmaScript 6).
+Apple's doc provides limited information on the JavaScript environment provided by Scripter.
+So, here's a quick summary which points some things that are standard, useful but documented and useful but not available.

+Scripter uses is JavaScript ES6 (EcmaScript 6).
+That's the same as modern browsers (as of 2021) and more powerful than some of the older JavaScript doc and examples on the web.

+The Scripter editor is a half-decent environment with some syntax checking and error highlighting.
+Some developers say that they do their development in an emulated Scripter environment with a better editor - sounds good to me.
+(TODO find an link to such a beast)

+Scripter requires all the code to be in a single script (no `import` or `require` of your favourites libraries and modules).

-Most of the standard set of JavaScript features you know and love are available like...
+Scripter makes most of the standard set of JavaScript features you know and love are available like...

 - `Class`
 - `Date`